Walter4B/Habit-Tracker/README.md

 # Habit-Tracker

-First console application in a series for learining .net.
+First console application in a series for learning .net.

-Application is ment for keeping track of pushaps done every day
+Application is meant for keeping track of pushups done every day

 ## Requirements:
  - [x] Application has to be written in one cs file.